frommelmak/vpncwebctl/README.md

 `pip install bottle`

-Then clone this repo and fill up the `server.conf` file to fit your needs.
+Then clone this repo in the `/opt` folder and fill up the `server.conf` file to fit your needs.

 ```
+cd /opt
 git clone git@github.com:frommelmak/vpncwebctl.git
 cd vpncwebctl
 python server.py